wso2/docs-is/en/docs/guides/identity-lifecycles/enable-verification-for-updated-mobile-number.md

 ---

-Additionally can send the following curl command to resend a new SMS OTP code by a privileged user.
+Additionally, you can use the following curl command to resend a new SMS OTP code by a privileged user.

 **Sample**